jnaidu/IoTGitBook/model_the_device.md

 First, create the library of attributes that are required to represent a car.
 Second, create a library of events to be sent by the gateway on the car can send.
 Finally, create a device template using all the required attributes and events required to represent a car.

 ## POST: CREATE ATTRIBUTE TYPE
 Create Attribute Type service will create an attribute in the IoT solution library.
-In this case, the basic attributes required to represent a car are: Manufacturer, Model, Year of Make, VIN number etc. In addition to this, we would need to model the engine fault code which is of our interest.
+In this case, the basic attributes required to represent a car are: Manufacturer, Model, Year of Make, VIN number etc. In addition, it is important to model the engine fault code which is of our interest.

 SAMPLE REQUEST
 ```